lucmichalski/prestashop-module-skeleton/README.md

 ### Installing

 1. Change both module folder and main class name to your module name.
-2. Find and replace on module scope all texts which starts with *Skeleton* or *skeleton* string to your module name.
+2. Find and replace on module scope all texts which starts with *Manticore* or *manticore* string to your module name.
 3. Execute *composer install*.
 4. If module does not appear in the list, make sure name in the constructor matches the main file and folder name and also if folders have right permissions.
 5. Install module.